nios-students/docs/wiki/pr.md

 Note: **Submission of practical file at the day of exam**
 - Which subject has practical?
   Ans: Please view the table below:
-Below is the table formatted as requested.
-Each subject is listed with its subject code before the subject name in the format “XXX – Subject Name.”
-The table has two columns: one for Sr. Secondary (12th) subjects and one for Secondary (10th) subjects.
-The subjects in each column are sorted by their subject code in ascending order.

-**Table:**

 | S.No | Sr. Secondary (12th)                                | Secondary (10th)                         |
 |------|-----------------------------------------------------|------------------------------------------|
 | 1    | 312 – Physics                                       | 211 – Mathematics                        |